lennseg/DynamicData/midterm/readme.md

 The Algorithm:

-Look at each word, is it a a new word?
+Look at each word, is it a new word?
 If it is, add it and set the count to 1.
 If it's not a new word increase it's exisistence by 1.

 I ended the script by counting words that were frequent 10 or more times (this is what the user will see).